-SOC teams are responsible for monitoring, detecting, containing and remediating IT threats across applications, devices, systems, networks, and locations.
+SOC teams are responsible for monitoring, detecting, containing, and remediating IT threats across critical applications, devices, and systems, in their public and private cloud enviroments as well as physical locations.

-Using a variety of technologies and processes, SOC teams rely on the latest threat intelligence (e.g. indicators, artifacts, and other evidence) to determine whether an active threat is occurring, the scope of the impact, as well as the appropriate remediation.
+Using a variety of technologies and processes, SOC teams rely on the latest threat intelligence to determine whether an active threat is occurring, the scope of the impact, as well as the appropriate remediation.

 Security operations center roles & responsibilities have continued to evolve as the frequency and severity of incidents continue to increase.

-Thankfully, AlienVault provides the foundation you need to build a SOC - without requiring costly implementation services or large teams to manage it.
-With AlienVault USM™, AlienVault Labs Threat Intelligence, and AlienVault OTX™, you’ll achieve a well-orchestrated combination of people, processes, tools and threat intelligence.
+Thankfully, AlienVault® provides the foundation you need to build a SOC—without requiring costly implementation services or large teams to manage it.
+With AlienVault Unified Security Management® (USM), powered by threat intelligence from AlienVault Labs Security Research Team and AlienVault Open Threat Exchange® (OTX™), you can quickly achieve a well-orchestrated combination of people, processes, tools, and threat intelligence.
 All the key ingredients for building a SOC.

 In each chapter of this eBook, we’ll go into detail on each of these essential characteristics.